-This study is currently in the 2nd phase of the project development process which is known as the Project Development and Environment, or PD&E, phase.
+What is a PD&E Study?
+This study is currently in the second phase of the project development process which is known as the Project Development and Environment, or PD&E, phase.
 The PD&E phase generally involves three components: developing and evaluating engineering alternatives, determining the impacts those alternatives will have on the social, natural, physical and cultural environments, and obtaining public input and consensus.
 The PD&E study entails the preparation of all preliminary engineering and environmental documentation and all additional environmental documents.